mobiliabrus/tourbook/docs/7-tour.md

 name:mtkk-1
 ```

-The road to Laban Rata is a long long journey.
-We started at the Timpohon Gate on the 1866m.
+The journey to Laban Rata was long, requiring six hours to climb from Timpohon Gate at an altitude of 1866 meters to 3273 meters.

+I also overlooked a major issue – my ten-kilogram backpack.
+Carrying it up the mountain would not be an easy task.
+Completely forgetting about it, I didn't hire a porter when passing through Timpohon Gate.
+Eventually, I had to pay the guide to carry it up for me.

 ```<a-map>
 walking:6.0053195,116.5421188,Kinabalu National Park|6.0291003,116.5462398,Timpohon Gate